Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Very tasty with veggies or crackers.

 In a large heavy saucepan over low heat, combine the first nine ingredients.
-Cook and stir until cream cheese is melted and mixture is heated through.
-Stir in crab and 2 Tbsp. parsley; heat through.

 Transfer to a serving bowl; sprinkle with almonds, paprika and remaining parsley.
 Serve warm with crackers.
 Refrigerate leftover.

 Blend cream cheese, Worcestershire sauce, mayonnaise, milk, and Tabasco sauce until smooth and creamy.
 Fold in green onions, crab meat, and salt and pepper (or optional seasoning).

 Combine cream cheese and milk.
 Add remaining ingredients except almonds and blend well.
 Spoon into 8 inch round oven proof dish and top with almonds.

 In a mixing bowl, beat cream cheese, picante sauce, and horseradish; mix well.
 Stir in the crab.
 Serve with celery.

 Mix first 5 ingredients.
 Add enough mayonnaise to hold together.
 Refrigerate.
 Serve with crackers.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.